War of the Mantuan Succession: Strategic objectives

-Phase I; January 1628 to June 1629
+Phase I: January 1628 to June 1629

 In giving their approval, both Olivares and Philip assumed Casale would be quickly taken but Córdoba took several months to mobilise 12,000 troops for operations in Montferrat, along with 8,000 supplied by Savoy.
 They joined 11,000 troops already assembled in the Duchy of Milan, while another 6,000 soldiers were used to screen the strategic town of Cremona and block the Alpine passes.
 Siege operations only began in March and since Casale was one of the largest and most modern fortifications in Europe, taking it would be a lengthy operation, giving Nevers time to recruit an army.
 Including militia and French mercenaries, he managed to raise a force of 14,000, including 2,000 cavalry, a significant number for a duchy with a population of only 300,000.
 In addition to support from Empress Eleonora, Venice and the Pope, Nevers was also backed by Ferdinand's military commander Wallenstein, who wanted his army to focus on capturing Stralsund in Northern Germany.
 These factors ultimately delayed any Imperial intervention until September 1629.

 Led by Charles Emmanuel, Savoyard forces captured Trino in April, then Nizza Monferrato in June, but the siege of Casale dragged on.
 The diversion of money and men from the war against the Dutch Republic weakened the Spanish position in Flanders and forced them onto the defensive.
 Philip later admitted attacking Casale was the one political act he regretted, but once committed Spanish prestige made it impossible to withdraw.
 Although Olivares accepted 'the duke of Nevers is the legitimate heir to all the Mantuan territories', Spain now recognised Guastalla as Duke of Mantua.

-Nevers raised another 6,600 men (Note: Other sources suggest 10,000) by mortgaging his French estates, most of whom were ambushed and destroyed by Charles Emmanuel while crossing the Alps.
+By mortgaging his French estates, Nevers was able to raise another 6,600 men, (Note: Other sources suggest 10,000) most of whom were ambushed and destroyed by Charles Emmanuel while crossing the Alps.
 The surrender of La Rochelle in October 1628 allowed France to intervene directly and in March 1629, an army led by Louis XIII stormed barricades blocking the Pas de Suse.
 By the end of the month, they had lifted the siege of Casale and taken the strategic Savoyard fortress of Pinerolo.

 In April, France, England and Savoy signed the Treaty of Susa, facilitated by Cardinal Mazarin, the papal Nuncio.
 It consisted of two separate agreements, the first ending the Anglo-French War (1627–1629), the second making peace between France and Savoy.
 In return for Trino, Charles Emmanuel allowed French troops to garrison Casale and Pinerolo, as well as providing free passage across his territory to reinforce Mantua.
 Louis XIII and the bulk of the French army then returned to Languedoc to suppress the latest in a series of Huguenot rebellions.